mrjleo/lsdm-graph-tools/README.md

                      (default: \d+\t\d+)
   --split PATTERN    specify a pattern to use when splitting the lines of the
-                     input file (default: \t) --fromfile FILE    import labeled landmarks from JSON file --save FILE        dump the labeled landmarks into a JSON file --naiive           use naiive landmark labeling (no pruning) -sp V1 V2          calculate the shortest path between V1 and V2
+                     input file (default: \t) --indexfile FILE   import labeled landmarks from JSON file --saveindex FILE   dump the labeled landmarks into a JSON file --noprune          use naiive landmark labeling (no pruning) -sp V1 V2          calculate the shortest path between vertices V1 and V2 --triafile FILE    import triangle counts from JSON file --savetrias FILE   dump the triangle counts into a JSON file -cc V              calculate the clustering coefficient of vertex V
 ```

 # Examples